Rate & Term Refinance

 Rate and term refinances allow you to . . .

-• Lower your monthly mortgage payment by lowering your interest rate
+• Lower the interest you pay both monthly and over the life of the loan by lowering your interest rate OR

-• Eliminate the cost of mortgage insurance (PMI) if you have 20% equity in your home when you refinance
+• Eliminate the cost of private mortgage insurance (PMI) if you have at least 20% equity in your home

-To learn whether a conventional loan is the best option for refinancing your home, connect with us!
-To get you started, we’ve outlined the steps and documentation needed to better acquaint you with what’s involved.
+To learn whether a rate and term refinance is the appropriate option for refinancing your home, connect with us at Compass Mortgage!
+To get you started, we’ve outlined the steps and documentation you’ll need to better acquaint you with what’s involved.

 The Refinancing Process